How to Start an LLC in North Carolina: Step-by-Step Guide

 Once you’ve chosen a name for your LLC, you must select a North Carolina registered agent.

-There are tradeoffs to serving as your own registered agent, including:
+There are some tradeoffs to serving as your own registered agent, including:

 • Your street address becomes public if it’s your principal place of business.